Construction

 The development of the software is one of many projects at M.E.E.R e.V.
 Short, clear communication channels provide quick opportunities for action for requests for new functions or for reporting errors.
 The tasks are recorded in GitHub in a weekly meeting (with Tina and more and more Rolf) about requirements and problems.

 Tina tests the new versions of MWPA and gives feedback on errors that are then corrected by Stefan.
 Then there is another test run.
 Once the errors have been fixed, the version can be released.
-The new version is then installed on the tablet with Rolf.
+The with Rolf.
 Innovations are then discussed together (user handling).